SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 * Monitor the SSH connexion
 * Did you lose the TCP connexion ?
 ### Task 6 - QUIZ
+* How long was your failover time ?

 * Why did we lose the SSH (TCP) session with a "short" failover time ?

 </details>